 Trapped Moisture: Moss and algae act like a sponge, holding moisture directly against your roofing materials.
 That extra moisture accelerates wear, encouraging rot and decay, which could mean roof repair—or even full roof replacement—sooner than expected.

-Invasive Growth: Moss roots can penetrate small cracks or seams in your roof and widen them over time.
+Invasive Growth: Moss roots can penetrate small cracks or seams in your roof, widening them over time.
 This weakens the roof’s protective barrier and creates pathways for water infiltration.

 Clogged Drainage: Leaves, twigs, and moss can block gutters, downspouts, and roof valleys, disrupting water flow and increasing the risk of standing water and leaks.